All submissions must be sent to firstname.lastname@example.org

 Extended articles, formal in tone and suitable for an academic audience.

 - Academic essays from partner journals or international students/academics, (1500-2000 words) formal in tone.
-An exchange will be offered to an international publication each semester.

 All academic pieces should be submitted without footnotes but with a full bibliography.